-The exception page must implement a writable JavaBeans property of type java.lang.Throwable named exception.
-The accessor method will be invoked by the framework before the page is renderred.
+The Exception page must implement a writable JavaBeans property of type java.lang.Throwable named exception.
+The framework will invoke the accessor method before the page is rendered.

-The class com.primix.foundation.exception.ExceptionAnalyzer and the component ExceptionDisplay are typically used to present this information.
+The class com.primix.foundation.exception.ExceptionAnalyzer and the ExceptionDisplay component are typically used to present this information.